seanwestfall/javascript/README.md

                     of Batman.
 When you stop to think about how Batman had anything to do \
                     with this, you would get nowhere \
                     fast.';

+// bad
+var myString = 'A rather long string of English text, an error message \
+                actually that just keeps going and going -- an error \
+                message to make the Energizer bunny blush (right through \
+                those Schwarzenegger shades)!
+Where was I?
+Oh yes, \
+                you\'ve got an error and all the extraneous whitespace is \
+                just gravy.
+Have a nice day.';

 // good
 var errorMessage = 'This is a super long error that was thrown because ' +
                    'of Batman.
 When you stop to think about how Batman had anything to do ' + 'with this, you would get nowhere fast.';
+// good
+var myString = 'A rather long string of English text, an error message ' +
+    'actually that just keeps going and going -- an error ' + 'message to make the Energizer bunny blush (right through ' + 'those Schwarzenegger shades)!
+Where was I?
+Oh yes, ' + 'you\'ve got an error and all the extraneous whitespace is ' + 'just gravy.
+Have a nice day.';
 ````
 * When programmatically building up a string, use Array#join instead of string concatenation.
 Mostly for IE
 ````